thomas-mangin/vyos-documentation/docs/configuration/service/dhcp-server.rst

 This is the global list of TSIG keys for DDNS updates.
 They need to be specified by the name in the DNS domain definitions.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update tsig-key-name <key-name>
+.. cfgcmd:: set service dhcp-server dynamic-dns-update tsig-key <key-name>
    algorithm <algorithm>

    Sets the algorithm for the TSIG key.
 Supported algorithms are ``hmac-md5``, ``hmac-sha1``, ``hmac-sha224``, ``hmac-sha256``, ``hmac-sha384``, ``hmac-sha512``

-.. cfgcmd:: set service dhcp-server dynamic-dns-update tsig-key-name <key-name>
+.. cfgcmd:: set service dhcp-server dynamic-dns-update tsig-key <key-name>
    secret <key-secret>

    base64-encoded TSIG key secret value